dbvisel/raspberrypidemo/wiring.md

 Pin numbering on the Raspberry Pi is a complicated mess.
 The pin references I have are what's written on the shield.

- * Raspberry Pi GND —> black (a black cable connects both sides of the breadboard)
+ * Raspberry Pi GND —> black (a black jumper connects both sides of the breadboard)
  * Raspberry Pi pin 17 (IO24) —> white wire —> LED 1
  * Raspberry Pi pin 24 (IO23) —> orange wire —> LED 2
  * Raspberry Pi pin 23 (IO22) —> green wire —> LED 3